mhfowler/canalswans-gatsby/content/blog/dreams-of-gnosis/dreams-of-gnosis.md

 <div class="blackpagebreak"></div>

-Below is a transcript of a recording from a conversation I had with Morgan Ash about Vaccine Passports Race and her concerns about the direction things are headed.
+Below is a transcript of a recording from a conversation I had with Morgan Ash about Vaccine Passports, Race and her concerns about the direction things are headed.

 Morgan is a friend and has been working with these topics for a long time.
 If you want to work with her you can contact her via email at morganash@gmail.com.